 To learn more about local traditions and savoir-faire, stop by the Musée de l’Ardoise (slate museum), the Musée du Génie (museum of military engineering) or the Musée du Bon Pasteur (religious and social history of the sisters of Notre Dame de Charité du Bon Pasteur).
 For nature lovers, the Musée des Sciences Naturelles is a highly recommended stop.
 And for aviation enthusiasts, discover the Espace Air Passion aeronautical centre!

 The region of Angers has rivers, parks, windmills, watermills and vineyards galore – with such captivating scenery, you will want to get out and explore.
 Spend an unforgettable day in the gardens of Terra Botanica, the first theme park in Europe dedicated to the world of plants.

 Take a commentated cruise on the Loire and experience jawdroppingly beautiful scenery.
 To continue your tour and learn more about the river, head to the Loire Odyssée visitor experience.

 Finally, visit the gear room of the mill and see how electricity is generated using the river and the waterwheel.

-siteseeing: visits to local liqueur producers
+siteseeing: visits to local liqueur producers and wineries

 Step behind the scenes of traditional local producers and discover their unique savoir-faire.